The Long Island Seed Project

 Acorn Squash

 Bush and vining kinds, mostly selfs of F2's and F3's and OP's grown out from a mass cross of many breeding lines with the objective of developing stable varieties.
 You can get a sense of the variation in this mix from the photo on our Acorn Squash "Rambling".
 We may be able to provide specific kinds from the photo since we keep lines for each phenotype separate.
-Expect a small percentage of oddities.
+Let us know what you are looking for.
+Always expect a percentage of oddities.
 Selected for disease resistance, flavor and diversity of skin color.
 (25 seeds).

 Squash- Winter- C. pepo